Hematuria Differential Diagnosis:

 - Pulmonary exam: Auscultation

-- Genital Exam (not required during USMLE Step 2 CS exam)
+- Genitourinary Exam (not required during USMLE Step 2 CS exam)

 Renal biopsy in patients with glomerular hematuria (defined by the presence of dysmorphic red cells and/or red cell casts) is the presence of risk factors for progressive disease such as proteinuria and/or an elevation in the serum creatinine concentration.